“All Static and Noise” anti-China propaganda film about Uyghurs

 From the film.

 “Our country East Turkistan.”
 Who decided that Xinjiang was East Turkestan?
-Nobody recognizes East Turkestan, not even the U.S. Groups claiming to speak for under one percent of China’s population are claiming 16 percent of China’s territory!
+Nobody recognizes East Turkestan, not even the U.S. Groups claiming to speak for under one percent of China’s population claiming 16 percent of China’s territory!
 What is behind that?

 The film says that in 2016, there began to be detentions of Uyghurs from bordering Kazakhstan.
 It does not say why.
 They were Uyghur separatists.
 The film does not talk about the terrorist separatist movement.